RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Dis05.jpeg" alt="Description" width="1000">
 </p>

 With the PCB out of the way the inside of bottom cover is visible.
 It seems to be in fine condition.
 There are some slightly yellowing around the port- and cartridge areas, but that is to be expected.
+The bottom cover has an embossed number on it: "326114".

 <p align="center">
     <img src="Images/Dis06.jpeg" alt="Description" width="1000">